kamon-io/Kamon/site/src/main/jekyll/_posts/2014-04-27-get-started-quicker-with-our-docker-image.md

 We are very excited to see people adopting Kamon as their monitoring tool for reactive applications and, of course, we want to keep growing both in users base and features.
-According to our site metrics, the most visited section is the one describing our [StatsD module](/statsd/), that made us think, what can we do to make it easier for people to get started with Kamon and StatsD?, well, that's an easy question to answer: build a package containing all the required infrastructure and plumping, and let the users just focus on what cares to them, their apps and their metrics.
+According to our site metrics, the most visited section is the one describing our [StatsD module], that made us think, what can we do to make it easier for people to get started with Kamon and StatsD?, well, that's an easy question to answer: build a package containing all the required infrastructure and plumping, and let the users just focus on what cares to them, their apps and their metrics.
 That's why today we are publishing a Docker image with all that you need to get started in a few minutes!